Physiotherapy for the Elderly at Home: A Complete Guide

 Recommended At-Home Exercises

 Safety First: The following exercises are for general guidance only.
 Please consult with a qualified therapist to ensure they are appropriate for your specific condition.
-Always work within a safe and comfortable range of motion.
+Always work within a safe range of motion.

 1. Sit to Stand